neustartklima/ich-kann-klima/DEVELOPMENT.md

 npm run dev                 # Run frontend
 ```

-The frontend runs on port 3000 by default, so `open http://localhost:3000` will open the browser (at least on OSX).
+The frontend runs on port 3000 by default.
+Click on <http://localhost:3000>` to show the game.

 ## Using a local backend